komorro/Tribute-page/README.md

 # Tribute-page
-FreeCodeCamp project - Responsive Web Design
+A simple responsive website for FreeCodeCamp challenge.